 He returned to New England in 1990 to be closer to his parents in New Hampshire, and first worked as the executive director of the Red Cross of York County, Maine, and assisted at the cathedral in Portland.
 After 3 years there he took a position with the New Hampshire Department of Health and Human Services, Public Health Division, and was the Hospital Preparedness Coordinator for 10 years administering federal grants for all 26 acute care hospitals on emergency preparedness for large events.
 In July 2013 he began a new position as the Rural Health Manager for New Hampshire, focusing on the 13 small rural hospitals around efforts in quality improvement and overall viability in a rapidly changing healthcare environment.
 While with the State, he was also the part time rector of St. Stephen's parish in Pittsfield, N.H.

 Fr.
-Curtis and his spouse, Doug, own a 1779 Federal style home on 22 acres in Littleton with a black Labrador Retriever and a cat.
-Doug is a nurse and works in the Concord area 3 days a week.
+Curtis and his spouse, Doug, own a 1779 Federal home on 173 acres in Littleton with a Labrador Retriever and a cat.

-He currently serves on the Diocesan Finance Committee, the Board of Directors of the North Country Health Consortium, and the Littleton Regional Healthcare Ethics and Palliative Care Committees.
+He currently serves on the Diocesan Commission and Ministry, the Board of Directors of the Episcopal Hospital Chaplaincy of Dartmouth Hitchcock Medical Center, and the Littleton Regional Healthcare Ethics and Palliative Care Committees.